open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 When you perform an Advance action you follow the same rules as above except that you must move up to your full Movement attribute directly forward making 1 pivot of up to 45 degrees at any point during the action.

 In addition you may increase your Movement attribute for this action.
 You may add 2 inches to your Movement attribute and may do this up to 5 times, declaring this before moving.
-For each additional 2 inches added you must roll a d6 before moving, for each 1 you roll you must make a control check as outlined below.
+For each additional 2 inches added you must roll a d6 before moving, if you roll any 1s you must take a control check as outlined below.

 #### Action: Coasting